Dinh282/tech-blog/README.md

-The following are screenshots the application:
+The following are screenshots of the application:

 Screenshot of the Homepage: